-We have an outstanding reputation for teaching and research excellence which is reflected throughout the curriculum.
+- An outstanding reputation for teaching and research excellence which is reflected throughout the curriculum.
 In the latest Research Excellence Framework our nursing and midwifery research was ranked 8th for impact.

-Our undergraduate midwifery course options:
+Our undergraduate midwifery course:

 The three year degree programme has been designed for those who wish to complete the requirements for an honours degree as well as eligibility for registration as a midwife.